Tediore/audioflow2mqtt/README.md

 Initial support for multiple devices has been added.
 I can't test it out since I don't have multiple Audioflow switches, but it should work.

-**Initial support for multiple Audioflow switches has been added to the dev branch.**

 # How to run

 **Docker via `docker-compose`**